RedPillAnalytics/gradle-confluent/README.md

      --no-terminate     When defined, DROP statements are not processed using a TERMINATE for all currently-running queries.

-     --pipeline-dir     The top-level directory containing files and subdirectories--ordered alphanumerically--of pipeline processes.
+     --pipeline-dir     The base directory containing SQL scripts to execute, including recursive subdirectories.
+Default: value of 'confluent.pipelineSourcePath' or 'src/main/pipeline'.

-     --rest-url     The RESTful API URL for the KSQL Server.
+     --rest-url     The REST API URL for the KSQL Server.
+Default: value of 'confluent.pipelineEndpoint' or 'http://localhost:8088'.

 Description
      Execute all KSQL pipelines from the provided source directory, in hierarchical order, proceeded by applicable DROP and TERMINATE commands.